Filter Grammar

 MIN(timespan)

-Computes the minimum within the timespan preceeding the sample.
+Computes the minimum within the timespan preceding the sample.

 Parameters: